11/12/2024

 Bon Crane

 Thank you.
 Good afternoon, everyone, and thank you for joining in on today's call.
 While the slower freight markets persist, we continue to deliver solid financial results and generated $9.5 million in adjusted EBITDA for the fiscal quarter ended September 30, 2024, which is generally in line with results from the comparable prior year period, as well as our most recent previous quarter ended June 30, 2024.
-And although we believe our industry will likely continue to face market headwinds into 2025, we do expect to benefit from project type opportunities over the near term that should fortify our results while we wait for a more durable broad-based recovery.
+And although we believe our industry will likely continue to face market headwinds into 2025, we do expect to benefit from project type opportunities over the near term, that should fortify our results while we wait for a more durable broad-based recovery.
 As previously discussed, we believe we are well positioned to navigate through these slower freight markets as we find our way back to more normalized market conditions.
 We continue to enjoy a strong balance sheet with approximately $10 million in cash on hand as of September 30, 2024, no meaningful debt, and a virtually untapped $200 million credit facility.
 At the same time, we remain focused on delivering profitable growth through a combination of organic and acquisition initiatives and thoughtfully relevering our balance sheet through a combination of strategic operating partner conversions, strategic tuck-in acquisitions, and stock buybacks.
 Through this approach, we believe over time we will continue to deliver meaningful value for our shareholders, operating partners, and the end customers that we serve.
-We made good progress in this regard over this last quarter with the acquisition of Texas-based foundation logistics and the conversion of our Michigan-based strategic operating partner location, Focus Logistics, which is combining with our existing radiant operations in Detroit.
-We believe these two transactions are representative of our broader pipeline of opportunities, which includes both greenfield acquisitions, i.e. companies not currently part of our network, as well as acquisition opportunities inherent in our agent-based forwarding network where we can support our current operating partners in their exit strategies.
+We made good progress in this regard over this last quarter with the acquisition of Texas-based Foundation Logistics and the conversion of our Michigan-based strategic operating partner location, Focus Logistics, which is combining with our existing Radian operations in Detroit.
+We believe these two transactions are representative of our broader pipeline of opportunities, which includes both greenfield acquisitions i.e., companies not currently part of our network, as well as acquisition opportunities inherent in our agent-based forwarding network where we can support our current operating partners in their exit strategies.
 We look forward to providing further updates as we progress along these lines.
-With that, I'll now turn it over to Todd Mayfember, our CFO, to walk us through our detailed financial results, and then we'll open it up for Q&A.
+With that, I'll now turn it over to Todd Maycumber, our CFO, to walk us through our detailed financial results, and then we'll open it up for Q&A.

 speaker

-Todd
+Todd Maycumber

 speaker

-Operator
+Conference Operator

 Thank you very much.
 At this time, we will be conducting our question and answer session.
-If you would like to ask a question, please press star one on your telephone keypad.
+If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate that your line is in the queue.
-You may press star two if you would like to remove your question from the queue.
+You may press star 2 if you would like to remove your question from the queue.
 For any participants using speaker equipment, it might be necessary to pick up your handset before you press the keys.
 Please wait a moment whilst we poll for questions.
 Thank you.
 Your first question is coming from Jason Seidel of TD Cowan.
 Jason, your line is live.

 speaker

-Jason
+Jason Seidel

 speaker